Kyromyr/Kyromyr.github.io/perfect-tower/packages/factory/README.md

 Once you've set the target you want, launch the AI, go to the factory, then press the "p" key (impulse can be changed in `factory-input`).

 Make sure there are no machines currently processing when you launch the craft.
-If there are, cancel by holding shift and right-clicking on the machine(s).
+If there are, cancel by holding shift and right clicking on the machine(s).

 ## Import codes
 Requires 17 lines.
+Triple click to select.

 Name|Import Code
 :-:|:--